DertoVampi/pyistat/README.md

 To do: Fix inefficiencies in the code.
 Comment the code more.
 Add a graphic way to setup queries.

+Last fixes:
+1.0.3:
+- Fixed a bug that occurred when kwargs were used together with force_url.
+Now, force_url has no effect when kwargs are used, as the positioning of values must be extracted from the dimension_df.
+- Added a debug_url set to False to get.get_data.
+Setting it to True prints the generated url for manual debugging.

-Last fixes: Changed the logic with which the search module searched for dimensions and constraints, making it consistent with what you get from get.get_dimensions.
+1.0.2: Changed the logic with which the search module searched for dimensions and constraints, making it consistent with what you get from get.get_dimensions.
 Improved efficiency of the code.
 Added commenting.
 Added select_last_edition functionality.
 Minor bugfixes.